sethjones348/sam-fit/docs/search-architecture.md

 ## Overview

-The search functionality in SamFit allows users to search through their workouts by movement/exercise name or raw text content.
+The search functionality in WODsApp allows users to search through their workouts by movement/exercise name or raw text content.
 The search is implemented as a **client-side, in-memory filter** that operates on workouts already loaded into the application state.

 ## Architecture Components